infi-nl/coding-dojo-neo4j-graph-database/README.md

 - For starters pizza, beer and other drinks.
 - A casual environment where learning and programming is a core theme;
-- We're by no means experts on the subject, but we've done some research in order to give you this dojo.
+- We're by no means experts on the subject, but we've done some research in order to organise you this dojo.
 We'd like to share our thoughts and experiences with you.

 ## Basic concepts and queries

 Graph databases have no concepts of tables, records or foreign keys.
-Instead labels, nodes and relationships are uses which resemble these concepts somewhat.
+Instead labels, nodes and relationships are used which resemble these concepts somewhat.
 Let's take a look at them:

 **Nodes**